GameServersHub-LLC/Knowledgebase/docs/Knowledgebase/Path of Titans/Setup/Server Configurations/Path-of-Titans-How-To-Install-Mods.md

+---
+title: PlaceHolder
+---

-# Adding Mods to your Path of Titans Server:
+# Path of Titans Adding Mods to your Path of Titans Server:

 Here's a simplified guide to editing server files and enabling mods in "**Path of Titans**":